sulu/sulu-docs/reference/content-types/page_selection.rst

         The value of the respective properties are appended to the requests sent by the selection.
     * - min
       - string
-      - The minimum amount of selected pages
+      - The minimum number of selected pages
     * - max
       - string
-      - The maximum amount of selected pages
+      - The maximum number of selected pages

 Example
 -------